Cocoa2219/MultiBroadcast/README.md

 # Multi Broadcasts
 Plugin that allows you to send multiple broadcasts at once.

+## Configs
+`is_enabled`: Indicates whether this plugin is enabled or not.

+`debug`: Indicates whether debug log is printted or not.

 ## Commands
 Main command: `/multibroadcast` or `/mbc`.
 Requires permission `Broadcasting` (RA Permission).